-This is the second part of a two-part Chef Chat feature.
-If you missed Part 1, you can read it here.
+This is the first part of a two-part Chef Chat interview.
+Please visit us tomorrow to read Part 2.